Fallen Angel (1945 film): Background

+Source material

 The source of the film was the Marty Holland novel of the same title.
 Holland also wrote another story that was adapted for the film noir screen, The File on Thelma Jordon (1949).
 According to the British Film Institute, "Hardly anything is known about Marty Holland except that ‘he’ was a she called Mary, who wrote two or three best-selling pulp novels and then in 1949—to all intents and purposes—vanished, there being no further record of her at all."

 Holland faded into obscurity after her last published writing credit in 1952 until the 70th anniversary of crime drama imprint Série noire.
 "Contradicting the consensus theory that Holland changed her name from Mary to Marty to hide her gender and come off as 'more masculine,' her photo is on the back cover of first editions of Fallen Angel, and all reviews and news of the time referred to her as 'Miss Holland' or 'Miss Marty Holland.'
 Perhaps Marty, that gender-neutral name, sounded more hardboiled than did Mary."
 Holland lived in Los Angeles until her death from cancer in 1971.

+Production

-The film's location shots were in Orange, California.
+The film's location shots were in Orange, California, San Francisco, the Ocean Park Bowling Center in Ocean Park, California, the California Bank in Hollywood, and the Sycamore Pier in Malibu.